 Mapping signs and sites of new praxes and paradigms

-Seventeen years into the new millennium, the art scene in Bangladesh is in upheaval with the incursion of a ubiquitous practice – new media.
+Seventeen years into the new millennium, the art scene in Bangladesh is thriving with the incursion of a ubiquitous practice – new media.
 Artists across generations now produce new media art, though at the outset there were only a handful of enthusiasts who explored the possibilities of moving image and still photography.
-If the digital onslaught in our daily lives started some time ago, it emerged in the art scene around late1990s.
-However at the time, the few seminal creations/innovations which set the stage for further explorations were not particularly of any pedagogical interest to the students across art faculties and institutions.
-For a younger generation of artists adept at Photoshop and other software new media practice is more widespread.
+If the digital onslaught on our daily lives started some time ago, it emerged in the art scene around late1990s.
+Back then, however, the few seminal creations/innovations which set the stage for further explorations were not particularly of any pedagogical interest to students across art faculties and institutions.
+For a younger generation of artists adept at Photoshop and other software new media practice is more widespread now.

-Yet to this day only a minority can exact a profit from technological engagement.
+Yet to this day only a minority can reap a profit from technological engagement.
 Some of its pioneers have long been the cross-bearers of political and public art.
-At one point in their careers, they began to coopt the digital alongside their practices of what can mostly be defined as morphed or semi-morphed figuration on two dimensional surfaces.
-At the onset of the new millennium, the generation that emerged developed an altogether different mindset.
-Brought up with the internet and fed on an extreme influx of image and information and other forms of digital engagements, these artists are now working in relation to an ever expanding techno-aesthetical field continually drawing artistic and intellectual nourishment from available data.
+At one point in their careers, they began to co-opt the digital alongside their practices of what can mostly be defined as morphed or semi-morphed figuration on two dimensional surfaces.
+On the other hand, the generation that emerged with the onset of the new millennium developed an altogether different mindset.
+Brought up with the internet and fed on an extreme influx of images and information and other forms of digital engagements, these artists are now working in relation to an ever-expanding techno-aesthetical field continually drawing artistic and intellectual nourishment from available data.
 They currently face the challenge of making art in an environment of overproduction.
-Furthermore, Bangladesh art scene has reached a juncture where each of its ambitious new exponents risks reiterating the artistic stratagems and forms that are already in global circulation.
+Furthermore, Bangladesh art scene has reached a juncture where each of its new ambitious practitioners risks reiterating the artistic stratagems and forms that are already in circulation on a global scale.

 A good number of today's artists exploit new media as a way forward, as a means to skirt around overused academic genres.
-Allying with advancements in computer science and multimedia technology in a more globalized, though not necessarily an inclusive environment, has so far proved constructive for most.
-Yet, for a few it still poses a hurdle they must cross to find their respective voices in an art scene where mainstream validation of new forms of art is still somewhat elusive.
+Allying with advancements in computer science and multimedia technology in a more globalised world, though not necessarily an inclusive environment, has so far proved constructive for most.
+Yet, for a few there still are many challenges that they must overcome to find their own voice in an art scene where mainstream validation of new forms of art is still somewhat elusive.
 An understanding of this new chapter would require an acknowledgement of historical trends from which it emerged, particularly the variegated practices of the 1990s.
-It is the impulse the new that gradually rubbed off onto the technology savvy new generation of artists towards the techno-aesthetic horizon, but they were not the only ones as some of the more established artists also integrated new media into their works.
+It is the new impulse that gradually rubbed off on the technology savvy new generation of artists towards the techno-aesthetic horizon, but they were not the only ones as some of the more established artists also integrated new media into their works.

-Still, use of video, photography, and multimedia images remain a subject of contention in the academy here.
-Held hostage by retrograde understanding of art, it is unlikely that academic curricula would include any of these fields in the near future.
+Yet, use of video, photography and multimedia images remains a subject of contention in the academy here.
+Dominated by retrograde understanding of art, it is unlikely that academic curricula would include any of these fields in the near future.
 At the helm of these mainstream institutions are doubters and obscurantists who frequently express their shared fear that the new media would hasten the demise of what they believe to be the most enduring artistic virtue – 'the touch of the hand'.
-It is in this climate of dispute and misinterpretation that a growing number of young people are employing tools and technologies of new media to structure their artistic languages.
+It is in this climate of dispute and misinterpretation that a growing number of young people are employing tools and technologies of new media to structure their artistic language.

-At biennales and art fairs the surge of the digitally produced and manipulated images, is now a global phenomena from which new creeds and codes are being devised and disseminated.
-At these transient spaces emerging trends comingle with traditional forms often stealing the limelight for their contemporaneity.
-These are the nodal points through which new art forms, technologized as well as other forms of experimental art, extend their spell over younger generations of artists and art connoisseurs.
+At biennales and art fairs, the surge of digitally produced and manipulated images is now a global phenomenon from which new creeds and codes are being devised and disseminated.
+In these transient spaces emerging trends commingle with traditional forms, often stealing the limelight for their contemporaneity.
+These are the nodal points through which new art forms, technologised as well as other forms of experimental art, extend their spell over younger generations of artists and art connoisseurs.

-One can attempt to briefly describe the relatively new tendency that now characterizes the practice of a number of contemporary artists based in Dhaka and Chittagong – the two main cities of Bangladesh.
-They boil down to a tactic of interactivity and a performative functionality of new media within our evolving art scene.
+One can attempt to briefly describe the relatively new tendency that now characterises the practice of a number of contemporary artists based in Dhaka and Chittagong – the two main cities of Bangladesh.
+They have developed a tactic of interactivity and a performative functionality of new media within our evolving art scene.

 Cross-media: a way out of the'purity' of mediums and unilinearity

-Even before the arrival of 'key forms of the new media' which are based on universal differences of 'numerical representation, modularity, automation, variability and cultural transcoding', Bangladesh art scene witnessed tectonic movements around the late 1980s and throughout the 1990s.
-To outline the development of new media art therefore requires an extensive reading of its backdrop before the digital surfaced in its current form and technology transformed languages of art since the late 1990s.
+Even before the arrival of 'key forms of the new media' which are based on differences of 'numerical representation, modularity, automation, variability and cultural trans-coding,' Bangladesh art scene witnessed tectonic movements around the late 1980s and throughout the 1990s.
+Outlining the development of new media art, therefore, requires an extensive reading of its backdrop before the digital surfaced in its current form and technology transformed languages of art since the late 1990s.

-The rise of new media in Bangladesh can be traced in the contrarian as well as assimilative environment of the late 1980s, infused a time with new spirits and activities that either survived into the next millennium, thereby exerting influence on a number of young artists.
-Or they eventually fizzled away as those artists either disappeared from the scene or subsequently acquiesced and worked within the parameters of accepted genres.
+The rise of new media in Bangladesh can be traced back to the contrarian as well as assimilative environment of the late 1980s, a time infused with new spirits and activities that survived into the next millennium, thereby exerting influence on a number of young artists.
+Many of them, though, eventually fizzled away as those artists either disappeared from the scene or subsequently acquiesced and worked within the parametres of accepted genres.
 The first group comprised of politically motivated artists from a collective named Shomoy (Lit.
-Time) alongside many mainstream artists that included Ra Kajol, Mahbubur Rahman, and others.
-In another category innovators such as G S Kabir, Rhytendra Kumar Sharma and Rezauzzaman, one a painter and the other a sculptor, exploded into the scene only to soon veer into more predictable languages of expression, or to disappear altogether.
-This is what happened to Sharma and Rezauzzaman,one a painter and the other a sculptor who occasionally dabbled in mixed-mediums.
+Time), alongside many mainstream artists that included Ra Kajol, Mahbubur Rahman and others.
+In another category innovators such as G S Kabir, Rhytendra Kumar Sharma (painter) and Rezauzzaman (sculptor) exploded into the scene only to soon veer into more predictable languages of expression, or to disappear altogether.
+This is what happened to Sharma and Rezauzzaman who occasionally dabbled in mixed media.

-In 1987 Rezauzzaman and another painter friend staged a duet on a poolside corner of Teacher - Student Center of Dhaka University where they agglomerated found materials and paper collages.
-One of the prominent pieces in this informal space was a discarded window repurposed with sloppily applied paper collage on the outside that opened onto another more organized collage inside.
+In 1987 Rezauzzaman and another painter friend staged a show on a poolside corner of Teacher Student Centre of Dhaka University where they agglomerated found materials and paper collages.
+One of the prominent pieces in this informal space was a discarded window repurposed with sloppily applied paper collage on the outside that opened onto another more organised collage inside.

-Among other forms of convergences between mediums as well as medium and space that slowly began to turn the tide in favour of new media, G S Kabir's mixed medium pieces brought into relief a new crossmedia look.
-As a precursor to new media, Kabir meshed industrial methods with slightly unconventional painted spaces to work wonders – at least its visual effect surpassed the techniques preferred by some of his contemporaries.
+Among other forms of convergences between mediums as well as between medium and space that slowly began to turn the tide in favour of new media, G S Kabir's mixed media pieces brought into play a new cross-media look.
+As a precursor to new media, Kabir combined industrial methods with slightly unconventional painted spaces to work wonders – at least its visual effect surpassed the techniques preferred by some of his contemporaries.
 His works in oil on rexine or artificial leather saw the decisive insertion of screen-printed photographs (of the Liberation War) into the picture plane.
 He created these works by applying a smooth dash of colour as a nod to his own graphic designs.
-Kabir was simultaneously what we erroneously call a 'commercial artist', professionally designing catalogues and posters alongside painting proper.
-This was in the late 1980s when the second phase of the 'will to topple the typical' was underway (the first such incursion undoubtedly was when painter Aminul Islam preemptively worked with mirror fragments and paper collage on his canvas in the early 1970s).
+Kabir was what we erroneously call a 'commercial artist', professionally designing catalogues and posters but producing painting proper at the same time.
+This was in the late 1980s when the second phase of the 'will-to- topple-the-typical' was underway (the first such instance undoubtedly was when painter Aminul Islam pre-emptively worked with mirror fragments and paper collage on his canvas in the early 1970s).
 Aminul Islam's collages impacted Kabir's works.

 A new language of art emerged in the 1990s by translating the object (painted/ sculpted motif) into a 'thing' of becoming.
-Therefore the 'modern' notion of purity of the medium was displaced when G S Kabir began his experiments with screen print, Ahmed Nazir brought found objects including human skeletons into galleries in the mid-1990s and recomposed his monotypes by painting over some of the printed surface.
-Prior to this Mustafa Zaman produced a series of photocopied collages that he treated to a layer of paint by way of printmaking press to subsequently propose them as editioned prints.
+The 'modern' notion of purity of the medium was displaced when G S Kabir began his experiments with screen-print while Ahmed Nazir found objects including human skeletons into galleries in the mid-1990s and recomposed his monotypes by painting over some of the printed surface.
+Prior to this Mustafa Zaman produced a series of photocopied collages that he treated to a layer of paint by way of printmaking press to subsequently propose them as ‘editioned prints.'

 Before the arrival of all such combines, Hamiduzzaman's installations of the late 1980s and early 1990s deployed a strategy that saw assemblage in its psycho-socially meaningful form.
 With his ceramic sculptures, Alok Roy concurrently toyed with the idea of a nationalist narrative using repeated motifs of skillfully produced human heads.

-These artists bypassed traditional artistic expressions to generate new narratives, a terrain of struggle traversing.
-A struggle that was and still is primarily about dismantling discipline-centric boundaries and medium specificities.
+These artists bypassed traditional artistic expressions to generate new narratives, a terrain of struggle traversing different mediums, a struggle that was and still is primarily about dismantling discipline-centric boundaries and medium specificities.